 And nobody works every day — although during the spring, when the weather in Texas is good and there are a lot of movies, series, and pilots filming nearby, you can work almost every day if you want to.
 So being an extra is a great job for a retired person, a student, or someone who stays at home with their kids most of the time — or if you need a fill-in income when you’re between jobs.

 So, like I said, you don’t get rich when you work as an extra.
 But they feed you (usually really, really well), and you get to work with some really cool people.
-Where else can a kid earn $10-20 per hour to run around with zombies, or watch a famous actor on set?
+Where else can a kid earn $10-20 per hour to run around with zombies, or be part of a scene in a popular movie franchise?
 I enjoy being an actor, and I get paid a lot more when I’m in a featured role as an actor.
 But being an extra can be fun, too.
 I’ve been doing it since I was 10, and no two days on set as an extra are the same.

 One of the reasons yesterday’s filming was so much fun was that I knew so many people, and I got to see some friends who have moved to LA but were in town for this film.
 Plus, it was just nice to take a summer afternoon off and spend it in the park having fun while they make movie magic around us!